 - Dame Jane Goodall

-The Endangered Species Foundation of New Zealand (ESFNZ) is a registered charitable organisation supporting high-priority conservation projects that protect New Zealand’s most vulnerable indigenous species and habitats from extinction.
+The Endangered Species Foundation is a registered charitable organisation supporting high-priority conservation projects that protect New Zealand’s most vulnerable indigenous species and habitats from extinction.
 We aim to save the 'Rarest of the Rare'.

 New Zealand is famous for its uniqueness and we have a long history of working to protect our natural heritage.
 But even though considerable effort is being made, it is not enough.

-- Today nearly 4,000 of our most unique species are in danger of being lost
+- Today over 7,500 of our most unique species are in danger of being lost

 - Of these, 800 are listed by the Department of Conservation (DOC) as being at a high risk of extinction